General

 Who is Dargo for?

-People who want their own private versions of services they currently get from Big Tech — a personal blog, a notes app, a photo backup, a forum for their community — without the monthly bills, the lock-in, or the privacy tradeoffs.
+People who want their own private versions of services they currently get from Big Tech — a business website, an ecommerce store, a personal blog, a notes app, a photo backup, a forum for their community — without the monthly bills, the lock-in, or the privacy tradeoffs.
 You don't need to be a developer; if you can plug in a router, you can run Dargo.

 Is Dargo open source?

 Most of the apps in the App Store are open source — that's a deliberate choice; we want you to be able to move off Dargo any time without losing your data or your work.
-The Dargo agent and the management portal aren't open source today; we may revisit that.
+The Dargo agent and system aren't open source.

 Hardware